swiftlang/swift-org-website/server/guides/passkeys.md

 }
 ```

-To prevent attackers from reusing the challenge we delete it from the session right away.
-Read more about replay attacks [here](https://en.wikipedia.org/wiki/Replay_attack).
+To prevent attackers from reusing the challenge, using a so-called [Replay attack](https://en.wikipedia.org/wiki/Replay_attack), we delete it from the session right away.
 To verify the login attempt we first decode it from the request body and try to find the corresponding Passkey in our database.
 If we find a Passkey we can continue and verify the login attempt.
 Add this below `req.session.data["authChallenge"] = nil`:

 ```swift
 let authenticationCredential = try req.content.decode(AuthenticationCredential.self)